jenni-westoby/Julia_GPU_examples/docs/src/Profiling.md

 # Zoom in on the kernel

-One of the main take homes of the profiling above should be that most of the execution time is taken up copying data.
-Let's imagine that we decided we weren't interested in profiling data transfer and just wanted to profile the kernel.
+One of the main take home points of the profiling above is that most of the execution time is taken up copying data.
+Let's imagine that we decided we were not interested in profiling data transfer and just wanted to profile the kernel.
 We could modify our example script so it looked like below:

 ```
 using CuArrays, CUDAnative, CUDAdrv